JKirchartz/jkirchartz.github.com/_posts/2011-11-28-intro-to-linux-for-web-devs-on-windows.md

 /dir/to/copy/ ~/new/dir/"

-Deleting files can be done with "rm file.ext" you can delete a directory and it's content with "rm -r", and the flag to force a deletion is "-f" but be careful, "rm -rf /" can delete the whole root directory and totally screw up the server.
+Deleting files can be done with "rm file.ext" you can delete a directory and it's content with the recursive flag "rm -r", and the flag to force a deletion is "-f" but be careful, "rm -rf /" can delete the whole root directory and totally screw up the server.
 Most platforms and admins protect against this but it's better to be safe than sorry.